Cybersecurity news headlines for February 2021

 Moscow-based internet company Yandex revealed earlier in February that an employee had sold access to 4,887 email accounts.
 The Russian search engine and email provider said that the employee in question was one of three system administrators and had access rights for providing technical support for the mail service.

 According to the press release posted on Yandex official website, the internal breach was discovered during a routine screening by Yandex’s security team.
 The employee, who has not been named, provided unauthorized access for “personal gain”.
-While according to Yandex, no payment information stored by Yandex were compromised, almost 5,000 email account were potentially accessed by unauthorized parties.
+While according to Yandex, no payment information stored by Yandex was compromised, almost 5,000 email account were potentially accessed by unauthorized parties.

 According to the company, owners of the affected email accounts have been notified about the situation.
 The compromised accounts were also secured, and all unauthorized logins were blocked.
 Affected account owners should change their account passwords as soon as possible.
 Appropriate authorities have also been reportedly contacted, and the employee is no longer part of the company.
 The company also said that changes will be made to the administrative access procedures in order to “minimize the potential for individuals to compromise the security of user data in future”.